Authored by the expert who managed and guided the team behind the Laos Property Pack

 What interest rates do US citizens get in Laos in 2026?

-Variable-rate mortgages are more common for foreign buyers in Laos, often structured as a benchmark rate (like SOFR for USD loans) plus a margin, though some banks offer fixed-rate options with typical terms of 5 to 15 years.
+Variable-rate mortgages are more common for foreign buyers in Laos than fixed-rate ones, with many banks pricing loans as a benchmark rate (like the central bank rate or SOFR for USD-denominated loans) plus a margin, and typical loan terms for foreigners in Laos run from 5 to 15 years, shorter than the 20- to 30-year terms Americans are familiar with.

 Can I use US income to qualify in Laos right now?

-If you want to qualify using US income, banks in Laos will typically require recent US tax returns, pay stubs or employment verification letters, bank statements showing regular deposits, and potentially certified translations of all documents into Lao or English.
+If you are qualifying on US income, banks in Laos will typically require translated and notarized US tax returns, recent pay stubs or employment verification letters, US bank statements showing consistent deposits, and sometimes a letter from your US employer confirming your compensation, all of which adds time and cost to the application process.

 Get fresh and reliable information about the market in Laos